A shadow director is a person who acts in the capacity of a board member without being listed or formally appointed to the board.

-What is a shadow director?
-Shadow directors are individuals recognised by law as directors because of the influence or control they exercise over a company.
-This Lexicon guide explains more.
+Shadow directors are still recognised by law as directors because of the influence and control they exercise over a company.
+So this means, any disqualifications or restriction orders applicable to directors also apply to shadow directors.

 Although not officially appointed to the board of directors, a shadow director still influences the company’s strategy.

-Several actions could make you a shadow director, including:
+Several actions can make a person a shadow director, including:

 - Approving expenditures